 1. Sign Up

-You can use this link to go to their main page: NameCheap.
+You can use either google NameCheap to find their website or use this link to go to their main page: NameCheap.
 On the top left corner of the site, you will find the sign up button.

 Click on that and you will be taken to the Sign Up page.